GSA/notify-python-demo/README.md

 # log_viewer.py

-This script will dump the SMS and email logs in tabular format to the console.
+This script will dump the SMS and email logs for a service in tabular format to the console.

 `python notify_python_demo/log_viewer.py`